 Transit staff finalizes the recommendations and then performs a Title VI review to develop a plan for public participation.
 Maps and copies of documents outlining the proposed changes are made available to the public at least fourteen (14) days prior scheduled public open houses.
-These documents are also available for download on our web site.
+These documents are also available for download on the LTS web site.

 No less than three (3) open houses are held at different times, dates, and accessible locations to provide more detailed information to the public and to gather additional public input.
-Notice of the open houses are posted on all transit vehicles, in transit administrative offices, on our web site, and sent to neighborhood associations and local media outlets.
+Notice of the open houses are posted on all transit vehicles, in transit administrative offices, on the LTS web site, and sent to neighborhood associations and local media outlets.
+The following is a list of public hearings in regards to service changes during the last three-year period: